 Middlesex Hospital Alliance (MHA) has worked closely throughout the pandemic with our regional partners to layer infection prevention and control strategies while implementing Provincial Guidance and responding to the unique needs of our community.
 As healthcare leaders, we need to do everything possible to continue to safeguard our patients, families, communities and those who provide their care.

-Symptoms of COVID-19 range from very mild to more serious.
-They may vary between age groups
+Symptoms of respiratory viruses range from very mild to more serious.
+They may vary between age groups.

 • new or worsening cough